All Products

 • Use a command-line tool such as wget or curl to download the file (Recommended).
 For more information, see Appendix 1: Download commands in this topic.

-• For small files, you can paste the external download URL directly into your browser's address bar.
+• For small files, you can copy the external download URL to the address bar of your browser.

 Appendix 1: Download commands